New Fall LEH Lecture Series hosted by Ruth Foote

 In April 1954, a month before the landmark case Brown v.
 Board of Education, the U.S. Western District of Louisiana ordered the University of Louisiana at Lafayette, then known as the Southwestern Louisiana Institute, to admit African American students into its fold.
 The permanent injunction, in the case known as Constantine v.
 SLI, came in July 1954, two months after Brown.
 The federal court’s decision resulted in the university becoming the first higher education institution in the Deep South to desegregate, forever changing the historical landscape and destiny for decades to come.

-Dr. Sarah Hyde will explore private and public education systems before the Civil War in Louisiana, Mississippi, and Alabama.
+Dr. Sarah Hyde explored antebellum private and public education systems (or lack thereof) before the Civil War in Louisiana, Mississippi, and Alabama.
+The lecture took place on Saturday Oct 5, 2024, at the Shadows Visitor Center.

-Leona Tate, one of the first African Americans to attend a white-only school in Louisiana and founder of the Leona Tate Foundation for Change, discusses the integration of New Orleans and the impact of historic preservation on healing communities.
+Leona Tate, one of the first African Americans to attend a white-only school in Louisiana and founder of the Leona Tate Foundation for Change, will discuss the integration of New Orleans and the impact of historic preservation on healing communities.
+In 1960, Leona Tate was one of “The McDonogh Three” who integrated New Orleans public schools.
+More than 60 years later, Tate, along with the National Trust for Historic Preservation, returned to McDonogh 19 to open an anti-racism community center to heal their community.